angular/angular/aio/content/guide/localizing-angular.md

 Because these topics reflect the minimum documentation set for localization, the Angular documentation team takes special precautions when making any changes to these topics.
 Specifically:

 * The Angular team carefully assesses any incoming pull requests or issues to determine their impact on localized content.

-* Should the Angular team incorporate changes into these topics, the Angular team will communicate those changes to members of the localization community.
+* If the Angular team incorporates changes into these topics, the Angular team will communicate those changes to members of the localization community.
 See the section, [Communications](#communications), for more information.

 ## Hosting

-Individuals and teams that localize Angular assume responsibility for hosting their localized site.
+Individuals and teams that localize Angular documentation assume responsibility for hosting their localized site.
 The Angular team does not host localized content.
+The Angular team is also not responsible for providing domain names.

 ## Awareness

-As part of the localization effort, the Angular documentation team adds localized documentation to [Localized documentation](guide/localized-documentation).
+As part of the localization effort, the Angular documentation team adds localized documentation to the [Localized documentation](guide/localized-documentation) page.
 This topic lists:

 * The language of the localized documentation
 * The URL for the localized documentation

 The Angular team can remove a link on this page for any reason, including but not limited to:

-* Unable to contact the individual or team
+* Inability to contact the individual or team
 * Issues or complaints about the documentation that go unaddressed

 ## Communications